JuliaPluto/HypertextLiteral.jl/docs/src/content.md

     @htl "<tag>$x</tag>"
     #-> <tag>⁅Hello⁆</tag>

-String interpolation is limited to symbols or parenthesized expressions.
+String interpolation is limited to symbols or parenthesized expressions (see Julia #37817).
-For more details on this see Julia #37817.

     @htl("$[1,2,3]")
     #=>